OnyxQueen94/John-the-Ripper-Final-Project/README.md

 2. Single Crack Mode
 3. Incremental (Brute Force) Mode

+The following section explains these features in greater detail before demonstrating how they are used during an Incident Response investigation.

+# Core Features

+John the Ripper includes several powerful password auditing features that help cybersecurity professionals evaluate password strength, recover passwords, and assess organizational security during authorized security assessments and Incident Response investigations.

+The following features will be demonstrated throughout this project.

+1. Dictionary Attack
+2. Single Crack Mode
+3. Incremental Mode
+4. Multiple Hash Support
+5. Display Recovered Passwords
+6. Session Recovery

 # Practical Demonstration

 ## Incident Response Scenario

-🪼 Jello Financial recently detected unauthorized logins to several employee accounts.
+🪼 **Jello Financial** recently detected unauthorized logins to several employee accounts after suspicious authentication attempts were identified on one of its Linux servers.

-During the investigation, the Incident Response team recovered password hashes from the compromised Linux server.
+During the investigation, the Incident Response (IR) team recovered password hashes from the compromised server's `/etc/shadow` file.
+Although the attackers had not yet recovered the original passwords, management wanted to determine whether the stolen password hashes could be cracked if they fell into the wrong hands.

-Management requested a password audit to determine:
+To assess the organization's password security, the Incident Response team selected **John the Ripper** to perform a password audit.

+---

+## Investigation Objectives

+The objectives of this investigation are to:

-- Were employee passwords weak?
+- Determine whether employee passwords are vulnerable to password-cracking attacks.
-- Could attackers recover them?
-- Which accounts require immediate password resets?
+- Identify accounts requiring immediate password resets.

-The following demonstration walks through the investigation using John the Ripper.
+- Evaluate the effectiveness of the company's password policy.
+- Recommend improvements to strengthen password security.

+## Investigation Timeline

+The following investigation was performed in a controlled lab environment.

+1. Verify John the Ripper installation.
+2. Generate sample password hashes.
+3. Identify the password hash type.
+4. Perform a Dictionary Attack.
+5. Review recovered passwords.
+6. Analyze the results.
+7. Recommend security improvements.

+---

+# Incident Response Lifecycle

+# Strengths and Limitations

+# Recommendations

+# References